-Safety alert vincristine administration For safe administration of vincristine refer to the safety alert issued by the Australian Commission on Safety and Quality in Health Care Venous access Central venous access device (CVAD) is required to administer this treatment.
+Safety alert vincristine administration For safe administration of vincristine refer to the safety alert issued by the Australian Commission on Safety and Quality in Health Care Venous access required IV cannula (IVC) or central venous access device (CVAD) is required to administer this treatment.
 Read more about central venous access device line selection Caution with oral anti-cancer drugs Select links for information on the safe prescribing, dispensing and administration of orally administered anti-cancer drugs.
 Read more about the COSA guidelines and oral anti-cancer therapy